gsn1074-css-examples/svg-video-masking/README.md

 ## Limitations

-+ Uses ClipPath - not supporting in IE 11 or Edge
++ Uses ClipPath - not supported in IE 11 or Edge

 ## Development server